KaiNorberg/Volund/README.md

 Volund is a game engine written in C++ with Lua scripting for Windows and Linux.
 The game engine supports Lua scripting via an editor, or you can use the engine via a library that allows for native C++ scripting.

+# OBS!
+This project is should not be used due to its rather low quality.
+However, it serves as a reminder of my earlier days as a programmer.

 ***

 **Keep in mind that Volund is currently in a very early stage of development and that these instructions may be incomplete.**